 We really can’t believe we’re telling you this.
 We might just put ourselves out of business here but our secret weapon when it comes to mixing anything (especially drums), is the D82 Sonic Maximizer plugin by Nomad Factory.
 A word of warning however, with great power comes great responsibility.
 Use it sparingly and keep and eye on the red line.

 Add this baby to snare drums and they will POP like you wouldn’t believe.

 There are a few other plugins out there which do a similar thing but this plugin stays very true to the hardware version and gives us instant results as you can hear on the finished ‘After Mixing’ version at the top of this page.

 Final Mix Compression

-The final step when you've fixed your levels, pan, EQ and compression is to cement the entire drum mix with and nice compressor/limiter on your drum sub mix.
-Don't confuse this with mastering.
-This is simply a mild compression that your going to add to your drum sub mix.
-By that I mean you can route each drum track to a stereo pair of faders in your mixer and then add compresson to that stereo sub mix.
+The final step when you’ve fixed your levels, pan, EQ and compression, is to cement the entire drum mix with a nice compressor/limiter on your drum sub mix.
+Don’t confuse this with mastering.
+This is simply a mild compression that you’re going to add to your drum sub mix.
+By that we mean you can route each drum track to a stereo pair of faders in your mixer and then add compression to that stereo sub mix.
 If you want to get really posh you could add a multi-band compressor to really even out the sound.
 Try it out with some guitars and bass added to your mix to see if the drums need any further processing.

-There you go, that's pretty much how we do it hear at Silicon Beats.
-I personally really enjoy recording and mixing drums because it's a very creative process.
-You get out what you put in and if you spend the time getting things right at the source you'll be amazed at the final results.
-There's nothign quite like hearing that polished drum mix thundering out of the studio speakers cranked to all the way to eleven at 3 o'clock in the morning, OOF.
+There you go, that’s pretty much how we do it hear at Silicon Beats.
+We really enjoy recording and mixing drums because it’s a very creative process.
+You get out what you put in and if you spend the time getting things right at the source you’ll be amazed at the final results.
+There’s nothing quite like hearing that polished drum mix thundering out of the studio speakers cranked to all the way to eleven at 3 o’clock in the morning, OOF.